 So what does it smell like?
 It is classified as an aldehydic light floral oriental fragrance for women.

-• Top notes: aldehydes, Italian bergamot
+• Top notes: aldehydes, Italian bergamot, neroli, lemon

 Bottles: